Glossary

 Chintz: Chintz is a cotton fabric, with or without a printed pattern, that has a glaze created by applying resin and calendaring.

-Cord: A cord is plied yarn (plies) that has been twisted together.
+Cord (Trim): A cord is plied yarn that has been twisted together.
 When used for a seam, a tape is sewn onto the edge of the cord.
 Cords are frequently used in place of fabric welts.
+(Ex.
+Cord Caldwell)

 Cornice: A cornice is a shallow, box-like structure, usually made of wood, secured across the top of a window to conceal drapery hardware.